anngvu/accent/README.md

 ### Usage

 To create a more useful and "responsible" wrapper interface (in several senses of the word "responsible"), the app builds structure around the responsibilities described above that match the org's current workflows.
-Unlike interacting with the LLM in the default interface, this is basically interaction with additional infra and guardrails that specific prompt templates and tools use access.
+Unlike interacting with the LLM in the default interface from a model provider, we add new infra/integrations that make some things easier (e.g. prompt templates, tools use, and access to Synapse APIs) while at the same time trying to put in some guardrails.

 #### AI Providers